alchg/simple-multipage/sample_content/readme.md

 ```
 ### Create an extended section
 1.Create default md file
-+Copy the file archetypes/extra_project.md to create, for example, sample_project.md.
+- Copy the file archetypes/extra_project.md to create, for example, sample_project.md.

 2.Create _index.md for the top page
 ```